rlrq/nlr_cluster_survey/README.md

 # nlr_cluster_survey

+(Note that the files currently in the repo reproduce the analysis in the manuscript before major revisions.
+Final scripts are to be uploaded in due time.)

 pipeline_cluster_survey.sh details the analysis pipeline up to but not including visualisation steps.
 Miscellaneous scripts required are included in the 'scripts' folder, and the directory structure should be preserved.

 Paths to update before execution